Geilston Bay, Tasmania: Local business

 There is a local corner takeaway shop and general store, a butcher, a florist and pizza restaurant.

 As Lindisfarne is so close, citizens shop there as well as this suburb has a Woolworths (supermarket).

 The Clarence lifestyle retirement village is also located within the suburb..

 Sport and recreation

 Many people exercise and walk their dogs on Natone Hill Bush reserve and on the walk to Shag Bay.

 The Geilston Bay tennis courts has six premium synthetic-grass courts securely enclosed and located in an attractive, protected setting.
 Nearby is a skate park and other recreational facilities.

 Geilston Bay has many sporting ovals operated by the City of Clarence and Lindisfarne North Primary School.

 The OHA Football Club competes in the Old Scholars Football Association during winter.

 The Montagu Bay Cricket Club competes in the Kookaburra Southern Cricket Association during the summer.

 In the past 30 years, the suburb has become more urbanised as property developments take place, with the resulting loss of surrounding bushland and extending the suburb towards Risdon Vale.

+Smelter contamination

+Operating since 1917, the Risdon Zinc Works (trading as Nyrstar Hobart) at nearby Lutana, continues to produce heavy metal contaminants affecting the air, land and estuary waters surrounding Greater Hobart.

+In the 1980s, top soil samples from Lutana, Geilston Bay and Lindisfarne revealed high concentrations of zinc, lead, and cadmium.
+The sampling also revealed that the prevailing wind directions, the terrain of the land, and proximity to the smelter had an impact on the contamination's dissemination pattern.

+Early to mid-1990s soil sampling around Lutana and the eastern shore revealed that increased levels of cadmium, lead, and zinc were confined to the top 50 mm of the soil profile, with the bulk concentrated in the top 20 mm.

+A 2009 report conducted by the CSIRO recommended that home-grown vegetables vulnerable to the uptake of heavy metals including lettuce, spinach, carrot and beetroot should be grown in raised garden beds with a minimum depth of 30 cm clean soil.